GLENDALE COLLEGE INTERNSHIP TRAINING PROGRAM

-This program is currently on voluntary basis; however, students are currently compensated with hours in efforts of completing Master's Degree Fieldwork or Internship program.
+This program currently pays a $2,000 stipend for the academic year, and students are currently compensated with approved para-professional hours in efforts of completing Master's Degree Fieldwork or Internship program.
 Graduate Student Interns have special interests in working in counseling departments, in which duties range between learning and understanding academic, career, students with disabilities, as well as teaching in Student Development courses.

 The Glendale College Counseling office interviews approximately 10 applicants each year from varying universities, but selects usually three of those potential candidates.
 This internship is a 1-year commitment, of fall and spring semesters at a minimum of 10 hours per week.
 Intern duties are, but not limited to:

 - Individual counseling

 - Orientation workshops

 - Student success workshops

 Students must be in their 2nd year of their master’s program, and must have a background concentration from counseling, rehabilitation counseling, social work, psychology, education, educational psychology, sociology, or Marriage Family & Counseling Therapy.